Skip navigation

 Tests to diagnose a medical condition causing the dementia may include:

-To rule out certain brain disorders, an EEG (electroencephalogram), head CT scan, or head MRI scan is usually done.
+To check for certain brain disorders, an electroencephalogram (EEG), head CT scan, or head MRI scan is usually done.

 Treatment